Master of Science in Anesthesia Program

 All materials must be received by the deadline.
-Candidates participate in interviews with members of the Admissions Committee, which is comprised of faculty and staff members of the MSA Program.
+Invited candidates participate in interviews with members of the Admissions Committee, which is comprised of faculty and staff members of the MSA Program.
 Prospective candidates are permitted and encouraged to shadow an anesthetist in the operating room.
 Prior approval for this visitation is required, and dates are approved and determined by the individual location of study.
 An overview of the admissions timeline can be viewed here.

 The 24-month program includes 70 credit hours (six consecutive semesters) of classroom and clinical instruction.
 The first three semesters integrate basic science and clinical instruction.
 During the remaining three semesters, students complete month-long rotations in all subspecialties of anesthesiology: ambulatory surgery, burns and trauma, cardiothoracic surgery, general surgery, neurosurgery, obstetrics, pediatrics, surgical intensive care unit.
 Clinical training focuses on all types of anesthesia including general, epidural, spinal and peripheral nerve blockade.

-Instruction is also provided in advanced patient care monitoring techniques and pre-testing, calibration and operation of anesthesia delivery systems and monitors.
+Instruction is also provided in advanced patient care monitoring techniques and pre-testing, and in calibration and operation of anesthesia delivery systems and monitors.
 At CWRU, our personal approach and rigorous educational standards produce compassionate and highly skilled anesthesiologist assistants.

 The MSA Program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) and is based on the Standards for Anesthesiologist Assistant Programs.
 Graduates sit for the Certification Examination administered by the National Commission for Certification of Anesthesiologist Assistants (NCCAA) and co-sponsored by the National Board of Medical Examiners (NBME).